Antique Karatsu Samehawa-yu Kashiki

 Approximate size: W7.2″ by W2.9″ by H3.4″ or 18.3 by 7.4cm

 A large wheel thrown Karatsu ware bowl with a outstanding ‘samehada-yu’ glaze, commonly translated to ‘sharkskin texture’ with brushwork near the rim.
-In Karatsu pottery ware, one of its oldest traits or characteristics is what is commonly described as a darker colour rim and called ‘kawa-kujira’.
-Its origin inextricably linked to Karatsu ware.
-The crackling as you are well aware of is due to different cooling rates of the clay and the glaze.
+In Karatsu pottery ware, one of its oldest traits or characteristics is what is commonly described as a dark band around the rim and called ‘kawa-kujira‘.
+Its origin inextricably linked to Karatsu history.
+The crawling of the glaze as you are likely well aware of is due to different cooling rates of the clay and constituents of Karatsu glazes.

 Karatsu yaki is one of Japan’s oldest and most revered styles of ceramics used in daily life and later in history the development of the Tea Ceremony.
 Karatsu pottery originates in what is nowadays Saga prefecture which is located on the island of Kyūshū.